Rhizome-Conifer/conifer/README.md

 Webrecorder is fully configured from `webrecorder/config.yaml`, which includes full settings for the application.

+Archived data (WARCs) are stored locally under the `./data/` directory, and all metadata and user info is stored in a persistent Redis instance.

 Useful environment and deployment settings are loaded from `webrecorder/webrecorder.env` and can be overriden per-deployment.

 Following are a few of these settings: